vanshwahi01/ensura/README.md

 ### Prerequisites

-Send >= 1 OG Token to provider if this is the first time the wallet is being used.
+Send atleast 2 OG Token to provider if this is the first time the wallet is being used.

 ### Setup